 I learned all the scales, arpeggios, and chords I could.

-Then, when it came time to go jam with other people, my lines sounded like I was running scales and arpeggios up and down the fretboard.
+Then, when it came time to go jam, my lines sounded like I was running scales and arpeggios up and down the fretboard.

-The notes were “correct” but they didn’t sound like Jazz at all.
+The notes were “correct,” but they didn’t sound like jazz.

-I was doing everything right in the practice room, but I couldn’t quite get the Jazz sound in my playing.
+I was doing everything right in the practice room, but I couldn’t get the jazz sound in my playing.